Consumer Fraud Claims in Georgia

 - Preserve receipts, contracts, and advertisements

-- Document all communications with the seller
+- Document all communications with the business

-- Avoid further transactions with the business
+- Avoid further transactions with the seller

 - Do not sign releases without legal guidance